This post may contain affiliate links. Please read our disclosure policy.

 Simple Ingredients You’ll Need

-• Ground Beef – I like to use a lean ground beef to make the meat mixture but you can use whatever you have on hand.
+• Ground Beef – I like to use a lean ground beef, 80/20 ground beef or 90/10 ground beef, to make the meat mixture but you can use whatever you have on hand.
+For a leaner option, substitute with ground turkey or ground chicken.

 • Tomato Paste – I love to add tomato paste for added depth of flavor and a bit of tang.